 Recognising syllables is important in order to be able to decode words.
 It is also very important that you spell words correctly in the IELTS listening test.
 This section focuses on improving your ability to quickly recognise syllables and words and spell them accurately.

-When speakers talk there are a number of features of connected speech they produce.
+When English speakers talk there are a number of features of connected speech they produce.
 This section provides practice understanding connected speech and answering IELTS questions which depend on you understanding different features of connected speech.

 Completing notes or tables is a very common task in part 1 of the IELTS listening exam.

 Understanding paraphrase is a crucial IELTS listening skill.
 Answers are often given as paraphrases of a question.
 Understanding paraphrase shows that you fully understand part of a listening and so this section focuses on this essential skill.

 Here we look at strategies for approaching multiple choice questions.
 This is a common kind of question and can occur in any part of the IELTS exam.

 As you listen you can often predict the words or grammar structures which are coming.
 Practice this skill here.

 Another common task is to label a map while you are listening to someone talk about it.
 Practice this kind of question here.

 In this section, we look at how knowledge of a subject and the context can help you to understand listening passages and answer IELTS listening questions.

 A common type of question in IELTS requires you to match headings to names, places, events, causes etc. Learn more about this task and how to approach it in the IELTS listening test.